 - Support: This could be a manager, mentor, or even simply a knowledge base they can access for more information.

 - Communication: Maintain open channels of communication – both so employees know what to expect and provide feedback on progress and roadblocks.

 Once your changes have been deployed, measured, and tweaked according to feedback, you need to “refreeze” your new status quo.
 This is vital to any change management model – everything you’ve done is pointless if old habits resurface.

 If you’ve listened to (and applied) feedback then this stage will be a little easier, since your employees will be more invested in the changes.
-They helped to shape them after all, so it’s natural that they would want them to succeed.

-The McKinsey 7-S model
+The McKinsey 7-S change management models

-Instead of supporting deep analysis and large shifts, the McKinsey 7-S model is great for analyzing how coherent your company is.
+The McKinsey 7-S model is great for analyzing how coherent your company is.
 If you know that you need to change your act, but you’re not sure what to do, this is the change management model for you.

 By analyzing the following seven aspects of your company and how they affect each other, you will highlight the changes you need to make to create a united approach to business: